Upgrading from DayBack Classic

 Price Changes

-The new DayBack is $9.89 per user per month when billed monthly or $8.00 per user per month when billed yearly ( saving you nearly 20%).
-There won't be unlimited user pricing anymore, but we offer tiered discounts to folks with more than 20 users.
-There is a pricing FAQ available here: DayBack Pricing.
+The new DayBack is priced at $9.89 per user per month when billed monthly or $8.00 per user per month when billed annually, saving you nearly 20%.
+While we no longer offer unlimited user pricing, tiered discounts are available for organizations with more than 20 users.
+You can find more details in our pricing FAQ: DayBack Pricing.

 Upgrade Discounts

-If you purchased DayBack as a one-time purchase (instead of on a monthly or yearly plan), we're offering 35% off your first year (or your first nine months if you chose a monthly plan), with steeper discounts for folks who have subscribed to in-app updates or bought within the last year.
-Please get in touch so we can put together an upgrade offer for your specific situation.
+If you originally purchased DayBack as a one-time purchase (instead of on a monthly or yearly plan), we’re offering a 35% discount on your first year (or your first nine months if you choose a monthly plan), with even greater discounts for those who have subscribed to in-app updates or purchased within the last year.
+Please contact us so we can create an upgrade offer tailored to your specific situation.

-If you have a monthly or yearly subscription and fewer than five users, there will be almost no change in your prices if you upgrade.
-If you currently have an unlimited user license, let us know how many users you need, and we'll put together an upgrade package that works for you.
+For customers with a monthly or yearly subscription and fewer than five users, your pricing will remain almost the same after upgrading.
+If you currently hold an unlimited user license, let us know how many users you need, and we’ll work out an upgrade package that suits your needs.

 Integration Steps for Upgraders